MinChengVivLabs/example.magicFour/README.md

   - Some Javascript skill (regular expression) is required
   - Explore the different options of bixby view
   - Can support up to 9 digits, but limited to 5 at the moment
+  - Add example of replace input when on-empty
   - Take both a number in string or pure digit as valid input (optional)
   - This example is written by Min Cheng.